evhub/coconut/DOCS.md

 3. all arguments passed to your function are hashable (synonymous with the function being memoizable), and
 4. your function calls itself multiple times with the same arguments.

-If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive_iterator`, or the corresponding criteria for [`recursive`](#recursive), since either decorator should prevent such errors.
+If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive_iterator`, or the corresponding criteria for [`tail_recursive`](#tail-recursive), since either decorator should prevent such errors.

 Furthermore, `recursive_iterator` also allows the resolution of a [nasty segmentation fault in Python's iterator logic that has never been fixed](http://bugs.python.org/issue14010).
 Specifically, instead of writing
 ```coconut